zuplo/docs/docs/articles/api-key-management.md

 ### API Keys

 API Keys are the actual string value used to authenticate with an API.
-Unlike some other forms of bearer tokens, API Keys do not contain any actual data within the key itself.
+Unlike some other forms of bearer tokens, API Keys don't contain any actual data within the key itself.

 Zuplo API Keys are prefixed with the string `zpka_` followed by cryptographically random characters and a signature.
 While Zuplo's API Key